-Certificate Authority Service offers two workload-optimized operation tiers for Certificate Authorities (CAs).
+Certificate Authority Service offers two workload-optimized operation tiers for certificate authority (CA) pools.

-- DevOps: Focused at high volume, short-lived certificate issuance, that is found in microservice-based applications.
+- DevOps: Focused on high volume, short-lived certificate issuance which is found in microservice-based applications.

-- Enterprise: Focused at lower volume, long-lived certificate issuance that is normally found in devices and user identity, where tracking is important.
+- Enterprise: Focused on lower volume, long-lived certificate issuance which is normally found in devices and user identity, where lifecycle management is important.

-Some of the differences between DevOps tier and Enterprise tier are mentioned in the table given below.
+Some differences between the DevOps and the Enterprise tier are mentioned in the following table: